 Becoming a single parent can be a challenging, but beautiful, journey.
 However, it’s not right for everyone.
 For many, co-parenting is a requirement.
 But, you may not have a stable partner.
 Would your relationship with the father of the baby would make becoming a new parent difficult?
 This is one of the big causes for people to “give their baby up” for adoption.

-The life an adoptive family could give her baby could be wonderful and full of opportunity.
+You know the life an adoptive family could give your baby could be wonderful and full of opportunity.

 There’s a common misconception that prospective birth mothers don’t care for their children.
 That couldn’t be further from the truth.
 Adoption is a choice made out of love, because you want what is best for your baby.
 Why do mothers “give up” their babies?
 Sometimes, it’s because they have hope that an adoptive family could provide a life full of love and opportunity.
 In other words, it’s because of their love.